luciusmagn/magnusi.tech/posts/huoh.md

 <div data-aos="fade-right" style="margin-right: 80rem; margin-left: -47rem; width: 45rem; text-align: right"><b>NEIRO</b> AS THE WINGED ONE</div>

 As the man lies in the garbage a butterfly catches his attention.
-What his a butterfly doing here?
+What's this butterfly doing here?
 And at night?
 He must have startled it when he fell.

 It is a nice, big blue one.
 The wings have a black outline.
 When its wings are closed, it looks